Get 80% off your plan for your first 3 months*

 What is a profit margin?

-A strong profit margin shows your business is financially healthy and gives you useful insights:
+A strong profit margin shows your business is financially healthy.
+It helps you:

 Profit margins vs net profit